 SEC.
-3. SEC.
-9. Section 7542 of the Business and Professions Code is amended to read:
+9. SEC.
+8. Section 7542 of the Business and Professions Code is amended to read:

 7542.
-Every licensee and qualified manager who in the course of his or her employment or business carries a deadly weapon shall complete a course of training in the exercise of the powers to arrest as specified in Section 7583.7 and a course of training in the carrying and use of firearms as specified in Article 4 (commencing with Section 7583) of Chapter 11.5.
-No licensee or qualified manager shall carry or use a firearm unless he or she has met the requirements of Sections 7583.23, 7583.28, and 7583.29 and has in his or her possession a valid firearms qualification card as provided in Section 7583.30.
-A licensee or qualified manager who possesses a valid firearms qualification card shall comply with and be subject to the provisions of Sections 7583.31, 7583.32, and 7583.37.
-A licensee or qualified manager who posses a valid firearms qualification card may carry a firearm capable of being concealed upon the person in a concealed manner if he or she complies with applicable provisions set forth in Chapter 4 (commencing with Section 26150) of Division 5 of Title 4 of Part 6 of the Penal Code.
+Every (a) A licensee and qualified manager who in the course of his or her employment or business carries a deadly weapon shall complete a course of training in the exercise of the powers to arrest as specified in Section 7583.7 and a course of training in the carrying and use of firearms as specified in Article 4 (commencing with Section 7583) of Chapter 11.5.
+A licensee or qualified manager shall not carry or use a firearm unless he or she has met the requirements of subdivisions (a) to (d), inclusive, and subdivision (g) of Section 7583.23, and Sections 7583.24 and 7583.28 and 7583.29 and has in his or her possession a valid firearms qualification card as provided in Section 7583.30.
+A licensee or qualified manager who possesses a valid firearms qualification card shall comply with and be subject to the provisions of Sections 7583.25, 7583.26, 7583.27, 7583.31, 7583.32, and 7583.37.
+A licensee or qualified manager who possesses a valid firearms qualification card may carry a firearm capable of being concealed upon the person in a concealed manner if he or she complies with applicable provisions set forth in Chapter 4 (commencing with Section 26150) of Division 5 of Title 4 of Part 6 of the Penal Code.